Ricmatgal/prepNFB/README.md

 <b>Protocol Manager</b>
 ![Protocol Manager](https://github.com/lucp88/prepNFB/raw/master/Others/PRT_manager.PNG)<br/>
-<i>The protocol manager where the user can load and adjust or create an OpenNFT neurfeedback protocol and save as a .json file</i>
+<i>The protocol manager where the user can load and adjust or create a new OpenNFT neurfeedback protocol and save as a .json file</i>